|

-I am a homeschooling mom of two boys, ages 9 and 11.
+I am a homeschooling mom of two boys, ages 10 and 12.
 I am a former CCSD teacher and have a Masters in Education.
+I consider myself an "accidental homeschooler" because we probably never would have started this path if my younger son had not become too sick to continue in school.
+I am a true believer that all things happen for a reason though and once we started my middle schooler left public school and joined us too.
+It has been a very good thing for my family.
 People tell me all the time, "Oh, well then you are certainly qualified to teach them at home".
 This makes me laugh because the reality is that it actually made it harder at first.
 My natural tendency was to teach them like a classroom full of children.
 It is a very different thing.
 It took ME a long time to deschool but I think I am finally getting it :)

 Don't the boys drive you nuts spending all day with them?"